- Raspberry Pi web simulator

 What you learn

 - How to create an Azure IoT hub and get your new device connection string.
+If you don't have an Azure account, create a free Azure trial account in just a few minutes.

 - How to work with Raspberry Pi online simulator.